ConnorLane04/ConnorLane04.github.io/_posts/2024-07-31-The-Structure-of-SO2-and-Galois-Cohomology.markdown

 $$\varphi(x)=\left(\frac{x+x^{-1}}{2} \qquad \frac{x-x^{-1}}{2i}\right)$$

 This map also has an inverse, given by $(a,b)\mapsto a+bi$.
-These are clearly seen to be inverses, so we just have to verify that $\varphi$ is actually a homomorphism.
+These are clearly seen as inverses, so we just have to verify that $\varphi$ is a homomorphism.
 But this can be done by directly: for $x,y\in K^\times$, we have by computation

 $$\begin{pmatrix}\frac{x+x^{-1}}{2} & \frac{x-x^{-1}}{2i} \\ -\frac{x-x^{-1}}{2i} & \frac{x+x^{-1}}{2} \end{pmatrix}\begin{pmatrix}\frac{y+y^{-1}}{2} & \frac{y-y^{-1}}{2i} \\ -\frac{y-y^{-1}}{2i} & \frac{y+y^{-1}}{2} \end{pmatrix}=\begin{pmatrix}\frac{xy+(xy)^{-1}}{2} & \frac{xy-(xy)^{-1}}{2i} \\ -\frac{xy-(xy)^{-1}}{2i} & \frac{xy+(xy)^{-1}}{2} \end{pmatrix}.$$